 Who Is Dr. Joseph Maroon

 Dr. Maroon has appeared on Omax 3 TV commercials and websites.
-Dr. Maroon is a paid endorser of this supplement.
-He is an accomplished neurosurgeon at the Pittsburgh University Medical Center.
-His accomplishments are too numerous to list here but for those who are curious, here is the CV page of his personal website.
+He's is a paid endorser of this supplement and is an accomplished neurosurgeon at the Pittsburgh University Medical Center.
+His achievements are too numerous to list here but here is the CV page of his personal website.

-Here is short clip of Dr. Maroon on an Omax3 Infomercial
+Here is video of Dr. Maroon on an Omax3 Infomercial

 Who Is Dr. Melina Jampolis